KTH-Library/docs-kth-rdm/docs/en/deposit/manage_files.md

 - **20+ files:** We recommend packaging them in a ZIP archive.
 - **Hidden files:** ZIP archives may contain hidden files such as `__MACOSX`, `.DS_Store`, or `Thumbs.db`.
 See Stack Overflow and Microsoft guides for removal.
-- **No changes:** You CANNOT modify files after your post is published.
+- **No changes:** You CANNOT modify files after your record is published.
 - **Use open, non-proprietary formats:** For preservation-friendly formats, see:
   - [Digital Preservation Handbook - File formats and standards](https://www.dpconline.org/handbook/technical-solutions-and-tools/file-formats-and-standards)
   - [Library of Congress recommended format specifications](https://www.loc.gov/preservation/resources/rfs/index.html)